After one of the intermittent fasting health benefits was awarded the Nobel Prize in Medicine, fasting has taken the world by storm.

 Although you break the fast with a meal, you are still in ketosis due to the ketogenic diet and partially in fasting mode.

-Therefore the health benefits of intermittent fasting can be even greater if you combine it with a ketogenic diet:
+Therefore, the health benefits of intermittent fasting can be even more significant if you combine it with a ketogenic diet:

 - No side effects like headaches, stomach upset, keto flu